 Merton proceeded with a ‘belt and braces’ approach to training.
 Offering face-to-face sessions in groups of 12, they trained 140 hiring managers on the new system.
 In addition to this, the recruitment team produced a series of ‘How to’ guides and videos to support the hiring managers with many of their routine tasks.

 As a result, on ‘Go Live’ day, the phone lines were quiet.
 Everyone had been so well briefed in advance of the system roll out that everything went smoothly!

-As one of Hireserve’s first customers to implement the ATS using the new Hiring Manager Edition (HME), Merton has seen great success.
+As one of Hireserve’s first customers to implement the ATS using the new Hiring Manager Portal (HMP), Merton has seen great success.

-The Hiring Manager Edition has proved ‘exceptionally popular’ with Merton’s hiring managers, who have particularly benefited from the single sign-on functionality and the user-friendly, interactive dashboard.
+The Hiring Manager Portal has proved ‘exceptionally popular’ with Merton’s hiring managers, who have particularly benefited from the single sign-on functionality and the user-friendly, interactive dashboard.